evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

         </div>
         <div class='step' data-step='2'>
             <div class="explain">
             <p>This is the second target that cross the offset.
-Everytime a target crosses the offset, its index is passed as value to be shown in the figure.</p>
+Everytime a target crosses the offset, its index is passed as value to be shown in the figure container.</p>
             </div>
         </div>
         <div class='step' data-step='3'>